paul-grozav/source.paul.grozav.info/kb/linux/windowing_system.md

 screens.
 It is a GUI (Graphical User Interface) that implements the WIMP (windows, icons, menus, pointer) paradigm for a user interface.

-The primary component of a Windowing system is the display server, but it encompasses the other components like the window manager and desktop manager, but also things like concepts/protocols(for example between the display server and display clients), libraries (`libX11`).
+The primary component of a Windowing system is the display server(also called a compositor), but it encompasses the other components like the window manager and desktop manager, but also things like concepts/protocols(for example between the display server and display clients), libraries (`libX11`).

 In Unix-like systems, a common windowing system is the [X Window system](https://en.wikipedia.org/wiki/X_Window_System) (or simply X,